Posted: Tuesday, 5/23/17 @ 3pm EST

 Ira W. of Bedford, MA had his 6.9kW system turned on 3/22/17.
 His average annual consumption was 6.45kW, but he opted to go a bit larger as he’s hoping to purchase an electric car in the future.

-Ira W.'s home in Bedford, MA with solar installed.
+Ira W.'s home in Bedford, MA with solar installed by Boston Solar.

 Matt of West Bridgewater, MA on the other hand has National Grid.
 His bill looks a bit different, but the same concepts still apply.
 His solar system is 11.2kW and his average monthly bill before going solar was $300.
 His system was turned on 12/14/16.